 Your bike came with multiple keys.
-We do not keep spares of every code!
+It is important to know that we do not have replacements!
 Our suggestion is to use one key for daily use, and store any extras in a safe place.

 Charging

 You can charge your battery either on or off the bike.
 Simply insert the charger plug into the battery, and then plug the other end into a standard outlet.